daring and beautiful art

 DS: Then you arrived in New York this must have been about the beginning of the depression and a period that, you know, ushered in a great many things.
 Social consciousness, as the thirties went on, of course not immediately.
 But what did you actually find when you came here?
 What year would that have been, Peter?

 PB: Well, I think that the Bernays Scholarship which I received in my third year at Carnegie Tech, I actually didn't graduate.
 I was stimulated to turn by Alexander Koslow who was a great teacher and the person who introduced me to the basic fundamentals of cubism.
 And through Koslow I came directly to New York and while I enrolled at the League studying with, of all people, Thomas Benton.
 In that group I met Jackson Pollock and his brother, Sandy, as well as Charlie who was monitor of the class.
 You may remember Bruce Mitchell as well.
 And it seemed to me that in that particular environment I learned as much from the students as I did from Tom Benton, because it was a very stimulating group of students.
 But much more effective for my own development in New York was my friendship with Arshile Gorky.
-And it was Gorky who helped me a great deal by introducing me to Stuart Davis who was perhaps my most fundamental influence of the turn of my work from a Modigliani type of influence to perhaps a more flat and oriented attitude toward two-dimensional structure that has preoccupied me since.
+And it was gorky who helped me a great deal by introducing me to Stuart Davis who wa perhaps my most fundamental influence of the turn of my work from a Modigliani type of influence to perhaps a more flat and oriented attitude toward two-dimensional structure that has preoccupied me since.
+It was Gorky who would walk around the streets of New York and point to an itinerant sign that was probably painted by a man who owned a shoe store or a shoe repair store or a man that owned a fish store and he'd say, "This is the most authentic work of art in New York City."
+Which seemed very unrelated to my previous training and to what would constitute a valid work of art.
+So it was through pointing our these aspects of shapes and design that he was so fond of and, as you know, in that period he was influenced by Picasso, that I became aware that all of my sensibilities and their relationship to drawing as I was taught in a classical way, and chiaroscuro, the effect of light and shade, had very little to do with the preoccupations of abstract thinking that I was to involve myself with more seriously as time went on.
+And Davis, of course even went further in many ways.
+He would point out just purely the letters of a sign and say that the color of the whites were as significant as the letters themselves.
+So through these stimulations I became increasingly aware of attitudes that had to do with not classical interpretations that were based upon the Greek ideal or the Italian Renaissance but rather a concept of tradition in art that was completely removed from the orbit of western culture and more emphasized folk art, children's art, art of the primitive, you might say, as well as gradually an awareness of our own indigenous cultures of the American Indian which preoccupied me for a full period of at least fifteen to twenty years.

 DS: That brings us to a very interesting chapter.
 But before we leave Gorky and Davis, did you actually study with Stuart Davis?
 Or was this a sort of personal contact, informal?

-PB: Well, I studied at the Art Students League.
+PB: Well, I studies at the Art Students League.
 And right after that period of a year with Benton and I did some lithographs, I went immediately on the Art Project.
-And through the Apr Project I didn't actually study with Davis, although I wasn't his assistance I was assigned to teaching in those days.
+And through the Apr Project I didn't actually study with davis, although I wasn't his assistance I was assigned to teaching in those days.
 I used to see Davis quite regularly, as well as Gorky and they would look at my work and give me comments and criticisms, which was to me much more valuable than if I had been in a class because I did them on my own.
+It was almost based upon the contribution of a mature artist who would give to another fellow artist and through such insight that I thought it was a very radical process by which I became acquainted with these men's mature development and which in turn gave me a great deal of the benefit of their own development.

 DS: I'm very much interested in the WPA projects and its effect upon the artists.
 Did you say that even in a limited way you had been working on the Project with Davis at all?
 I know that the other thing was more important, but was he involved?

 DS: Just for the record, how long did you work on the Projects?
-And were you always on the Easel Projects?
+And were you always ont eh Easel Projects?

 DS: Is yours still there?